 There's some hardcore strolling to be done down by the waterfront and most of the mosquitoes have scarpered by mid-September.

-It's a shame that Shelley didn't make it here because the fig-eating fop might well have written, as he popped yet another one in his gob...
+It's a shame that Shelley didn't make it here because the fig-eating fop might well have written, as he popped yet another one into his gob...

 There once was a lake of mosquitoes,